GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 - one folder per environment
 - one top-level project to hold Terraform-related resources
 - one top-level project to set up and host centralized audit log exports (optional)
-- one top-level project to hold services used across environments like GCS, GCR, KMS, Cloud Build, etc. (optional)
+- one top-level shared services project

 The number of resources in this sample is kept to a minimum so as to make it more generally applicable, further resources can be easily added by leveraging the full array of [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules), especially in the shared services project.

+## Shared services project

+This sample contains a single, top-level project used to host services shared across environments (eg GCS, GCR, KMS, Cloud Build, etc.).
+In our experience, that is enough for many customers, especially those using this organizational layout.

+For more complex setups where multiple shared services projects are needed to encapsulate a larger number of resources, shared services should be treated as an extra environment so that they can be managed by a dedicated set of Terraform files, using a separate service account and GCS bucket, with a folder to contain shared projects.

+If no shared services are needed, the shared service project module can of course be removed from `main.tf`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs